matchboxcowork/matchboxstudio.org/README.md

 You will need [Ruby][rb] 2.3 or greater, and a *AMP stack.
 At MatchBOX, we use Nginx 1.8 , MySQL 5.7, and PHP 5.5 (via php-fpm) as of 28 June 2016.
 You will need a unix-like shell to work in.

+Aside: I recommend [DigitalOcean][do] if you plan to work from Windows, or if you would rather not install a server stack on your local machine.
+If you're new to configuring Linux servers, they've put together an excellent [guide][do-guide].

 1. Clone this repository and `cd` into it.
 2. Run `bundle install` to load the project's Ruby dependencies.
 If you don't have a `bundle` command, install [Bundler][b] by running `gem install bundler`.
 3. Configure your web server to serve from the repository's root directory.